 Depending on the type of associate degree, it can mean different things for different people.
-An Associate Degree in Computer Science or business administration could prove to be the perfect way to get a career started.
-For many, it is the first step in the undergraduate process.
+An associate degree in computer science or business administration could prove to be the perfect way to get a career started in said fields.

-Admission criteria vary from school to school to enter an associate degree program.
-Potential associate degree candidates will most often need to have a high school diploma or their Graduate Equivalency Degree (GED).
+Admission criteria vary from school to school for associate degree programs.
+Learners will most often need to have a high school diploma or their Graduate Equivalency Degree (GED).

 Students can receive their GED by taking General Educational Development tests.
-These tests contain the most pertinent parts of four school subjects: Math, language arts, social studies, and science.
+These tests contain the most pertinent parts of four school subjects: math, science, language arts, and social studies.

 When it comes right down to it, earning a GED allows students to pass high school.
 The catch is that it doesn’t provide the same robust job opportunities high school diplomas do.
 This is a great reason to explore associate degrees further.

 Often, before enrolling in an associate degree program, you will be asked to sit for placement exams.
 These assessments help determine your existing knowledge in areas like math, reading and writing.
 Administrators use the results to place you in the proper course level for when classes start.

 As with bachelor’s degrees, there are multiple subsets of associate degrees.
 They are as follows:

 Associate of Arts

 These are the standard associate degrees that students who are planning on transferring to four-year degree programs receive.
 Associate of arts (AA) degrees contain many courses that would be equal to the first two years of a usual bachelor’s degree.

 These degrees are more specific degrees that narrow down certain fields of study.
 Associate of Science (AS) degrees apply more to careers in computer science and the social sciences.
 AA and AS degrees can share majors as both form the backbone of the traditional liberal arts curriculum.